-If you were one of the early adopters who signed up for broadband when it first became available as an alternative to dial-up in the UK, the price of internet connectivity now will seem incredible.
+If you were one of the early adopters who signed up for broadband when it first became available, the price of internet connectivity now will seem incredible.
 It’s hard to believe you can get a high-speed connection for just a few pounds a month.

 But what’s the catch?
 Are these inexpensive broadband deals actually as cheap as they seem, and are you actually better off paying a little more?
 Here’s what you should know about cheap broadband before you buy.